dotnetappdevni/BookManager/README.md

 <h2>EDT Book Manager API</h2>

-The Book manager api facliates the adding of books / customers and the check out and check in process of books.
+The Book Manager API facilitates the adding of books/customers and the check-out and check-in process of books.

-You will have to remove the Data Migrations from the BookManager.DAL Solution if you are wanting to use ef migrations to seed the database
+You will have to remove the Data Migrations from the BookManager.DAL solution if you want to use EF migrations to seed the database.

-To be able to create the migration ensure you are in the root of the directory.
+To be able to create the migration, ensure you are in the root directory of the project.

 ************************************************************************
 <h2> DB Server Setup Instructions</h2>

-Download and Instal SQL Server 2019 Developer edition or express.
+Download and install SQL Server 2019 Developer Edition or Express.

- I am using version 2019 of sql server Version 15.0.2104.1
+I am using version 2019 of SQL Server, Version 15.0.2104.1.

- Microsoft Donwload Link 2019 Server please virus scan download at own risk.
+Microsoft Download Link for SQL Server 2019: Please virus-scan the download at your own risk.

     https://go.microsoft.com/fwlink/?linkid=866662
 ***********************************************************************
-In Solution Explorer Navigate to BookManager.API Project and find the appsettings files in the root of the project.
+In Solution Explorer, navigate to the BookManager.API project and locate the appsettings files in the root of the project.

-<h2>appsettings.Development.json configuration setup</h2>
+<h2>appsettings.Development.json Configuration Setup</h2>
-If you are building release obviouslly make sure the connection settings match that of your development jason including email settings.
+If you are building a release, obviously ensure that the connection settings match those of your development JSON, including email settings.
- Find the database connection string which I use SQL Server
+Find the database connection string, which I use for SQL Server.

  NB You can also replace the one in appsettings.json